raven42/dotfiles/README.md

 ```
 > :warning: Don't overwrite your existing id_rsa file for your normal user account.

 Update .ssh/config to add new host info.
-If the file doesn't exist, create it and set permissions using `chmod 600 ~/.ssh/config`
+If the file doesn't exist, create it and set permissions using `chmod 600 ~/.ssh/config`.
+> **NOTE:** This may also cause other SSH/SCP issues with other hosts.
+So to work around this, add strict identify file usage for all hosts.
 ```
 Host <local-hostname>
   Hostname github.com
   User <github-username>
   IdentityFile ~/.ssh/id_rsa.<other-email>

+Host *
+  IdentitiesOnly=yes
 ```

 Add your `.ssh/id_rsa.<other-email>.pub` public key to your github account in the `Settings` / `SSH and GPG keys` page.